hyperledger/identus-cloud-agent/docs/docusaurus/credentials/issue.md

 # Issue Credentials

-In Atala PRISM, the **Issue Credentials Protocol** allows you to create, retrieve, and manage issued verifiable credentials (VCs) between a VC issuer and a VC holder.
+In Atala PRISM, the **Issue Credentials Protocol** allows you to create, retrieve, and manage issued [verifiable credentials (VCs)](/documentation/docs/concepts/glossary.md#verifiable-credentials) between a VC issuer and a VC holder.

 ## Roles

 In the **Issue Credentials Protocol**, there are two roles:

-1. **Issuer** is responsible for creating a new credential offer, sending it to a **Holder**, and issuing the VC once the offer is accepted.
+1. The **Issuer** is responsible for creating a new credential offer, sending it to a **Holder**, and issuing the VC once the offer is accepted.
-2. **Holder** is responsible for accepting a credential offer from an issuer and receiving the VC.
+2. The **Holder** is responsible for accepting a credential offer from an issuer and receiving the VC.

 The **Issuer** and **Holder** interact with the **PRISM Agent API** to perform the operations defined in the protocol.